syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

 ##  Remote Data

-To bind remote data to the Spreadsheet, you can assign a service data as an instance of [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager") to the [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property.
+To bind remote data to the Spreadsheet, you can assign a service data as an instance of [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager") to the worksheet [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property.
 The following code illustrates how to bind remote data to the Spreadsheet

 {% highlight html %}